zhiyuansu0326/SeRe-KDD2025/README.md

 ## Dataset

-This repository uses six datasets as an example.
-They are:
+This repository uses MovieLens (movie) as an example.

-- KuaiRec (kuairec)
-- Yelp (yelp)
-- MovieLens (movie)
-- Facebook (facebook)
-- Amazon - Video Games (vg)
-- Amazon - Digital Music (dm)

- The names in brackets are the parameter names corresponding to the dataset in the code.The data loading functions are provided in `load_data.py`.

 ## Running Experiments